Heisnotanimposter/MyArchExperience/README.md

 passwd
 useradd -m -G wheel -s /bin/bash <your_username>
 passwd <your_username>
-Use code with caution.

 13. Enable sudo for User:

 Bash
 EDITOR=nano visudo  # Uncomment line for '%wheel ALL=(ALL) ALL'
-Use code with caution.

 14. NetworkManager:

 Bash
 systemctl enable NetworkManager
-Use code with caution.

 15. Bootloader (Grub):

 Bash
 grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB # If UEFI
 grub-mkconfig -o /boot/grub/grub.cfg
-Use code with caution.

 16. Exit & Reboot: